Courses Descriptions 2024

 Zany Zentangles (ART14a)

 Zentangle is an art form where you create beautiful images by drawing patterns.
 If you draw dots, lines, simple curves, S curves and orbs then you can create a zentangle.
-These patterns we call tangles.
+These patterns are called tangles.

 Zentangle is easy, fun and relaxing but most of all there are no mistakes when you draw.
 Zentangle presents a sequence that enables you to put pen to paper and get immediate results.